Solving the Lost YubiKey problem with WebAuthn PRF & Shamir’s Secret Sharing

 Security Properties

-Zero-Knowledge Server: The server observes only an encrypted blob, salt, and optionally one SSS share.
-None of these components provide useful information without the remaining elements.
+Zero-Knowledge Server: The server observes only an encrypted blob, the salt, and optionally one SSS share.
+None of these components provides useful information without the remaining elements.

-Phishing Protection: Normal authentication requires physical possession of the hardware authenticator.
+Phishing Protection: Standard authentication requires physical possession of the hardware authenticator.

-Isolation: Browser extensions execute in an isolated context separate from web page main-world scripts[mdn_content_scripts][mdn_executionworld].
-This architectural boundary prevents malicious JavaScript on compromised websites from accessing the extension’s memory space or the Master Key, even if the visited page contains XSS vulnerabilities.
+Isolation: Browser extensions execute in an isolated context, separate from the web page’s main-world scripts.
+This architectural boundary prevents malicious JavaScript on compromised websites from accessing the extension’s memory or the Master Key, even if the visited page contains Cross-Site Scripting (XSS) vulnerabilities.

 Mathematical Foundation